NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 It is recommended to understand the concepts in the following tutorials before proceeding:
 * How to make an extension by spawning primitives ([Link](https://github.com/NVIDIA-Omniverse/sample-kit-extension-spawnPrims/blob/main/exts/omni.example.spawnPrims/tutorial/Spawn_PrimsTutorial.md))

-It also recommended to have the Omniverse Code version `2022.1.2`.
+It also required to have the Omniverse Code version `2022.1.4` or newer.

 ## 1. Download the Starter Project
 To get the assets for this hands-on lab, please clone the `tutorial-start` branch of the `kit-extension-sample-ui-scene` [github repository](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene).